 - Leave out chews and treats.
 Not every owner is able to spend 24 hours a day with her dog to calm her.
 However, even if you can’t be around all day, you can leave out treats for your dog.
 Choose those that cannot be eaten in one gulp.
 You want you dog to chew, chew, and chew for as long as possible.
 Bully sticks (yes, the dried out bull penis) and others of a similar kind are a good choice.
 They last long and are tasty (though we haven’t tried it) and natural.
 Try other chews, as well, to see which are preferred by your dog and which are keeping her busy for longer.
 NOTE: Real bones, especially poultry bones, are not good.
 They can be lethal, and surgical removal of bones from the throats or stomachs of dogs is not a rarity in vet clinics.

 - Leave toys out for your dog.
 Toys are another alternative to keep your dog busy and give her a chance to focus on something other than the heat.
-Squeaky toys are very attractive to most dogs, but food dispenser toys also a very good choice.
+Squeaky toys are very attractive to most dogs, but food dispenser toys are a very good choice, too.
 The latter are usually hollow toys that can be filled with food, both dry and wet.
 They let a dog receive small amounts of food as long as she continues to play.
-You can buy meal dispenser toys online here.
 To keep your female dog’s attention on her toys longer, you may wish to use more than one and take them away when they are not needed.
 NOTE: Whenever using food, make sure to count it as a part of your dog’s daily food intake.

 - Will medicine work?
 When the options above are not enough, you can try herbal or homeopathic medicine.
 They are intended for comforting dogs in stressful situations, such as driving in a car, vet visits, and holiday fireworks, but they also work well for dogs in heat.
 You can get them at pet stores or vet clinics.
 However, while a vet visit is a single act, your dog’s heat lasts a bit longer, and long-term usage of these medications must be done carefully.
 Make sure to read the manufacturer’s instructions and consult a vet.